Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 72.5-point total in six of 12 games (50%) this season.
+- Pittsburgh and its opponents have gone over the current 71.5-point total in seven of 12 games this season.

-- Wake Forest and its opponents have combined to score more than 72.5 points in five of 12 games this season.
+- Wake Forest and its opponents have combined to score more than 71.5 points in four of 11 games this season.

-- Saturday's over/under is 13.2 points lower than the two team's combined 85.7 points per game average.
+- The combined points per game average of the two teams, 85.7, is 14.2 points above Saturday's over/under.

 Pittsburgh Stats and Trends